Lizstar64/Lizstar64.github.io/_posts/2026-05-24-LizstartrekLD-3-1.md

 Beckett is brought back.
 Everyone apologizes to her (except her ex, who kinda just stares, shocked).
 We ALSO get another new member of the crew....
 T'Lyn!
 YAY, SHE'S BACK AND A MAINSTAY!
 Whoo, let's hear it for the Cali-class!

 ....after credit sequence, Oh no, Badgey is back D: It's interesting that as this series goes on and gets better, it doesn't ERASE the things from the first seasons and ignore them, it just makes them better.

+....Okay.

+Wow.

+This kind of blew me away?
+I think maybe cause Trek Night has been so fucking dire since Enterprise started.
+Honestly, this is the best Trek thing on average I think since Voyager.
+It's prolly better than most of those seasons honestly.

+The characters are a LOT more likable.
+It's a lot less mean spirited "ha ha look at them suffer" humor.
+It's a LOT more Star Trek vibes.
+Problems are handled not in Rick And Morty conclusions, but in Star Fleet ways.

+It's so much better that it honestly astounds me.
+And it's not like it's amazing.
+It was mostly 7s.
+But it CLICKS, and it's really not that much that's different, every little thing is just BETTER.
+The writing, the animation, the characters, even the pacing.
+The pacing was so much better, we can LET SHIT BREATH, HOLY HELL.

+Also, uh, may I say?
+I love the gayness of this.

+Star Trek has been a thing that's had a... we'll say difficult history with sexuality.
+It did have flirtations with it back in the 90s, I remember the Dax Kisses A Woman episode, which it handled rather well, but that was veiled in the "oh they were a man inside cause Trill" shenanigans.
+And don't even get me STARTED on Bashir and Garak, who were intentionally seperated cause they were too gay and had too good chemistry.

+Then we get Discovery.
+Discovery WAS gay.
+It finally allowed homosexuality.
+But it felt... not quite right.
+It is like Trek's equivalent of corporate pride.
+Like a "of COURSE we support gay rights!
+Here, we have your gay couple right here!"
+I DO like Stamets and Culber, but uh, their relationship is... weird.
+They are never shown being just a couple.
+But like a lot of Discovery, it doesn't really get development.
+It just is.
+It feels back patty, and it feels weird that their entire on screen chemistry is them talking about their relationship.
+At least show them existing as a relationship!

+Don't even fucking get me started on Picard's homosexuality.

+And then SNW was.... a little worse even?
+Nurse Chapel is canonically bisexual, cool, into that.
+We gonna do anything about that?
+No?
+Just gonna... throw that out there, but do nothing about it?
+Obviously bisexuals don't GOTTA date women, but I dunno man.

+And then there's how Lower Decks handles it.
+If the other Treks feel like they're meeting gayness with the Corporate Pride vibes.
+This feels like it's *made by queer people who'd understand what queerness would be like in a Trek utopia*.
+The first time it's mentioned, it's Beckett going "Yeah, no, I'm into anything, who cares."
+Pansexuality, fuck yeah.
+Then this episode really dials up how it's handled.

+It's NATURAL.

+No one makes a thing about it.
+There's no "look at us, we're so gay!"
+It's Beckett blushing about the girl she likes.
+It's a fucking one-off hologram character going "BOIMLER!
+I LOVE YOU!
+I LITERALLY ROMANTICALLY LOVE YOU!"
+And Boimler laughing and going "Aww, hey man I love you too."
+BECAUSE THAT'S JUST A NORMAL THING IN OUR SOCIETY.
+COOL.

+This is exactly the homosexuality I wanted in Star Trek.
+And even though Beckett and Jennifer's relationship ended messily, that's also... normal.
+That happens.
+Relationships are messy, and people make mistakes and fuck things up.

+I am genuinely SO excited to see how this show progresses in the future.
+Consider me hooked.

+...sadly we'll have to go back to Discovery next week.
+Sigh.